dit4c/dit4c-website/src/running.md

 ```

-We then add two sub-keys for signing and authentication:
+We then add two sub-keys for signing and authentication, choosing not to set password protection when prompted:

 ```
 $ gpg2 --expert --edit-key 34546BBDED7719C865C3C4E8210512A677C41E86